biggoong/makingReports/README.md

+Frontend project:
+Getting data JSON and drawing 3 graphics, showing saling progress and other bookings parameters for bookings site.

 This app uses the data to build reports about errors.

 To run the api go to data/ and `npm start`.